Causes of Joint Pain

 The TSA offers more information on metal implants and the TSA notification card on their website.

-If you have additional questions about joint pain or would like more information about treatment options please contact our office at 972-403-2843.
+If you have additional questions about joint pain or would like more information about treatment options please contact our Joint Replacement Coordinator at 972-403-2843.